Individual-based modelling of tropical forests :

 role of biodiversity and responses to drought

 Amazonian forests are critical for providing, supporting and regulating global ecosystem services.
 However, empirical evidence for their vulnerability to climate change has been accumulating over the past decade.
-In particular, the 2005 and 2010 Amazonian droughts led to a decrease in tree growth and an increase in tree mortality, and such droughts have been predicted to increase in frequency and intensity.
-It is thus critical to better quantify and model tropical forests ability to withstand or adapt to these changes.
+For example, the 2005 and 2010 Amazonian droughts led to a decrease in tree growth and an increase in tree mortality, and such droughts have been predicted to increase in frequency and intensity.
+It is thus critical to better understand and model tropical forests dynamics and responses to perturbations.

-The broad aim of my PhD project is to analyze and model a tropical forest dynamics, and in particular under water stress, taking into account the wide functional and species diversity that these ecosystems shelter.
+The broad aim of my PhD project is to analyze and model a tropical forest dynamics, taking into account the wide functional and species diversity that these ecosystems shelter.
 During this 3-year project, I used two main approaches that feed each other, modeling and ecophysiology.

-Considering the lack on information on tropical tree drought tolerance that hinders the development of a relevant representation of tropical forest community responses to drought in vegetation models, in another part of my PhD, I aim at documenting and quantifying the physiological drought resistance (tolerance or avoidance) of Amazonian trees and its diversity.
+Considering the lack on information on tropical tree drought tolerance that hinders the development of a relevant representation of tropical forest community responses to drought in vegetation models, in another part of my PhD, I aimed at documenting and quantifying the physiological drought tolerance of Amazonian trees and its diversity.
 This work benefits from great collaboration with Megan Bartlett and Lawren Sack (UCLA), funds from the LabEx CEBA and field work at the Nouragues station, French Guiana.
 You could find here a little home-made 8-min movie about one of our field session.